elifesciences-publications/Analysis-of-tubule-cross-sections-via-CellProfiler/README.md

+This code is associated with the paper from Mikedis et al., "DAZL mediates a broad translational program regulating expansion and differentiation of spermatogonial progenitors". eLife, 2020. http://doi.org/10.7554/eLife.56523

 # Analysis-of-tubule-cross-sections-via-CellProfiler
 These scripts were used to quantify spermatogonial and Sertoli cell populations in cross-sections of seminiferous tubules from wildtype and mutant samples.